jonfernquest/jonfernquest.github.io/pages/flashcards.md

 **Flashcards**

-The following is a list of flashcard sets that have been created automatically by mining certain digital resources such as Sanskrit and Pali corpuses, dictionaries and grammars.
+A list of flashcard sets is presented here that have been created automatically by mining certain digital resources such as Sanskrit and Pali corpuses, dictionaries and grammars.

-These large sets of flashcards were generated automatically with short Python programs that used data in the [Digital Corpus of Sanskrit (DCS)](http://www.sanskrit-linguistics.org/dcs/) by Oliver Hellwig (see [linkedin](https://www.linkedin.com/in/oliver-hellwig-a1640322/?originalSubdomain=de), [projects](http://www.sanskritreader.de/) and [news](https://blogs.nvidia.com/blog/2019/07/02/gpus-ai-ancient-sanskrit/), [papers](https://uzh.academia.edu/OliverHellwig), [repository](https://github.com/OliverHellwig)).
+These large sets of flashcards were generated with short targeted Python programs using data mostly from the [Digital Corpus of Sanskrit (DCS)](http://www.sanskrit-linguistics.org/dcs/) by Oliver Hellwig (see [linkedin](https://www.linkedin.com/in/oliver-hellwig-a1640322/?originalSubdomain=de), [projects](http://www.sanskritreader.de/) and [news](https://blogs.nvidia.com/blog/2019/07/02/gpus-ai-ancient-sanskrit/), [papers](https://uzh.academia.edu/OliverHellwig), [repository](https://github.com/OliverHellwig)).
 Dictionaries were also used for flashcard creation (see for instance a large collection of computer readable Sanskrit dictionaries [here](https://github.com/indic-dict/stardict-sanskrit)).

 This Sanskrit Self-Learning project uses the [Reveal.js](https://revealjs.com/#/) framework as a flashcard presentation engine (see [noun paradigms and corresponding flashcards](https://jonfernq.github.io/reveal.js/noun_paradigms_reveal.html) using data from the well-known 'Red Book' of Sanskrit grammatical paradigms by McComas Taylor of ANU in pdf form [here](https://www.sheshnaag.com/wp-content/uploads/2012/05/litte_red_book.pdf) and online [here](http://littleredbook.vedicsociety.org.in/)).

-The automatic generation of flashcard sets from various sources aims to explore different dimensions of flashcard use, for example:
+The automatic generation of flashcard sets from various sources aims to explore different dimensions of potential flashcard use, for example:

   - For a series of slokas or chapters of a text being studied
   - Grouped together into semantic fields in a thesaurus-like fashion